What is MyUHDS?

 No, the contract is not for a specific hall and room, but rather for a space somewhere within University Housing.
 By signing the contract you secure a space to live somewhere on campus.
 If you would like to change rooms during the year you are welcome to submit a room change request via your MyUHDS account.

-Yes, it is required to have a meal plan while living on campus.
+Yes, it is required to have a dining plan while living on campus.

 You are welcome to modify your dining plan via your MyUHDS.
 You can move your plan down to a smaller plan for the first three weeks of any term; and up to a higher plan at any time.
 The link also includes helpful tips on how to budget and plan accordingly for your plan.